-"If Julian Assange is convicted, a murderous system is about to emerge right before our eyes.
-It will be the death knell for the freedom of the press and the legal community, ”says Nils Melzer, UN Special Rapporteur on Torture.
+ASSANGE: "If Julian Assange is convicted, a murderous system is about to arise right before our eyes.
+It will be the death knell for freedom of the press and the rule of law, "said Nils Melzer, the UN Special Rapporteur on Torture.

-The Brexit chaos seems to culminate in the British leaving the EU – now that the election of Boris Johnson has been postponed.
+THE CHALLENGES OF EUROPE: The Brexit chaos seems to culminate in the British leaving the EU – now that the election of Boris Johnson is over.
 Brexit is the price the British have to pay for not having had an honest discussion about immigration, multiculturalism and the British Empire.
 But are Britain's problems unique?

-Ny Tid is looking at two books with Boris Johnson's future policy in mind.
+NOSTALGIC IMPERIALISM: Ny Tid looks at two books with Boris Johnson's future policy in mind.
 Are selective and nostalgic dives into the history of the British Empire a good recipe for shaping politics or Britain's future post-Brexit?

 Full 100-page MODERN TIMES including the appendix Orientering and Modern Times Review comes out quarterly (March 1, June 1, September 1 and December 1) with international book reviews, essays and comments – in addition to the physical newspaper and PDF, the articles are eventually published online here (see also the monthly newsletter).